-As part of or instead of disciplinary action drescribed in this handbook, the principal or designee of a school, the principal's designee, the superintendent of schools, or the governing board may require a pupil to perform community service on school grounds or, with written permission of the parent/or guardian of the pupil, off school grounds, during the pupil's non-school hours.
-For the purposes of this section, "Ceommunity teacher, peer, or youth assistance programs.
+As part of or instead of disciplinary action-, the principal or designee of a school may require a pupil to perform community service on school grounds or, with written permission of the parent/guardian of the pupil, off school grounds, during the pupil's non-school hours.
+"Community service" may include, but is not limited to, work performed in the community or on school grounds in the areas of outdoor beautification, community or campus betterment, and teacher, peer, or youth assistance programs.
 This section does not apply if a pupil has been suspended, pending expulsion, pursuant to Section 48915.
-However, this section applies if the recommended expulsion is not implemented or is, itself, suspended by stipulation or other administrative action, (Education Code 48900.6) Alternate Placement The Alternate Placement program provides the staff at the Middle Schools with an alternative to student suspension from school, thus allowing designated students to spend more days at school.
-Alternate Placement may include detention, Administrative Detention, or assignment to another classroom or office.
-Students assigned to Alternate Placement must bring an appropriate amount of assigned class work from their regular classes.
-Violation of Alternate Placement rules and regulations will result in an immediate referral to the office for appropriate service" may include, but is not limited to, work performed in the community or on school grounds in the areas of outdoor beautification, community or campus betterment, and disciplinary action.
-Student Success Team (SST)
+However, this section applies if the recommended expulsion is not implemented or is, itself, suspended by stipulation or other administrative action.
+(Education Code 48900.6)

+Alternate Placement